IELTS Writing Task 2 Sample 432 - Planners tend to arrange shops, schools, offices, and homes in specific areas

 You should write at least 250 words.

 Today, many city developers always try to consider each part of the city for individual purpose.
-While some locations might be appropriate for education, the other one can be useful to be residential.
+While some locations might be appropriate for education, the other one can be suitable to be residential areas.
 I personally agree with this method, although it might have had some drawbacks.

 [ Written by - Rambod Taghaodi ]